nlenno1/nick-lennon-drummer-ms1/README.md

     - Encourage users to contact the client about future work
     - Promote future performances

+I performed a Importance-Viability analysis on the clients needs to ensure that they were both important enough to need to be taken into consideration with this project but also to ensure that they are viable to do with all factors considered.
+The results look like this:

 ![Importance Viability Graph](assets/readme-assets/importance-viability-graph-min.png "Importance Viability Graph")

+As you can see all goals set out are viable and important enough to be included.

 [Back to top](#nick-lennon---drummer)